Randomization Can Reduce Both Bias and Variance: A Case Study in Random Forests: Bias Reduction, , and Random Forest Tuning

 In this figure, the horizontal axes show $mtry$ and the vertical axes show the average first depth for the non-informative features (orange) and the features with hidden patterns (blue).
-We observe that in all panels, decreasing $mtry$ beyond a certain point drastically decreases the average first depth of non-informative features, which corresponds to a large increase in the influence of \emph{bad} splits.
+We observe that in all panels, decreasing $mtry$ beyond a certain point drastically decreases the average first depth of non-informative features, which corresponds to a large increase in the influence of non-informative splits.
 We also observe that decreasing $mtry$ up to a certain point decreases the average first depth of hidden pattern features, which corresponds to an increase in the influence of features with hidden pattern.
 Here, $mtry$ balances the influence of features with hidden patterns with the influence of non-informative features.
 Increasing the influence of features with hidden patterns can reduce bias, but increasing the influence of non-informative features can increase bias.

-Since in real-world data, the number of non-informative features and features with hidden patterns may not be known, we recommend aggressively tuning $mtry$ on a validation set to obtain the best out-of-sample performance.
-Importantly, the popular default value of $mtry = 0.33$ may be wholly unsuitable on datasets with many non-informative features.
+It is important to mention that adding random features to a dataset and inducing non-informative splits in a random forest reduces the effective DoF of the ensemble, a key insight highlighted by \cite{mentch2022getting}.
+The authors propose augmented bagging, where non-informative features are injected into the dataset, and show that the procedure can improve the predictive performance of bagging ensembles in low SNR settings.
+In low SNR settings, increasing the influence of non-informative features may in fact improve the predictive performance of the model by reducing variance.

+In many real-world datasets the underlying data generating procedure, as well as the SNR of the data, the presence of hidden patterns, and the number of non-informative features, are unknown.
+Consequently, it may be important to tune $mtry$, as well as other parameters in the random forest, to improve performance.
+In the section below, we explore the effects of tuning $mtry$, and other parameters, on the predictive performance of random forests on real world data.